rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

 *Description*: Array of bond orders for bonds in `bondAtomList`.
-Must be values between 0 and 4, defining unknown, single, double, triple, and quadruple bonds.
+Must be values -1, 1, 2, 3, or 4, defining unknown, single, double, triple, and quadruple bonds.
 *Note*: This is an optional field in that if your mmtf file contains no bonds, the field is not required to exist (for decoding purposes).
 If bonds exist this must be defined.

 *Example*: